The acupuncture point "SP 8" , 地機, is represented by "Diji" in pinyin and "Earth's Crux" in english and may be found:

 Sp 8 has the following theoretical associations which serve as important guideposts in designing an effective treatment protocol:

-Explore sp 8 functional grouping theory - Xi Cleft.
+Explore sp 8 functional grouping theory - Xi Cleft, or read all point categories and related theory.

 A single acupuncture point is not commonly thought of as an empirical way to influence a TCM diagnostic pattern.
 SP8, however, is a strong candidate to be incorporated into an acupuncture protocol for patients who exhibit: Blood Stagnation and/or Kidney Qi Deficiency